 All purchasing documentation will include verification of receipt and actual cost.
 The department shall maintain any original receiving slips with the original documentation of the verbal or written quotes.
-Original invoices or sales receipts of any size, with the signature of the department head or his/her designated representative to verify receipt of the goods or services, shall be forwarded to Accounts Payable for processing.
+Original invoices or sales receipts of any size shall be forwarded to Accounts Payable for processing.